s9e/TextFormatter/docs/Internals/API_changes.md

 ## 2.0.0

-Methods and classes that were deprecated in 1.x will be removed.
+Elements that were deprecated in 1.x will be removed.

 ## 1.3.0